 - Research area of interest upon admission

-To apply to the communication disorders and sciences doctoral program, you must submit the following directly to the Division of Graduate Studies.
+To apply to the communication disorders and sciences doctoral program, you must submit the following with your program application to the Division of Graduate Studies.
 The application opens September 15 with a deadline of January 15 each year for admission into the following fall doctoral program.

 Three letters of recommendation from individuals familiar with your academic background and your aptitude for doctoral work in speech-language pathology.